- Bain Marie

 150g raw cacao powder

-1 vanilla bean, split and seeded (you can substitute with 1 tablespoon of vanilla extract)
+300g coconut sugar (you can also use raw cane sugar like rapadura)1 vanilla bean, split and seeded (you can substitute with 1 tablespoon of vanilla extract)

-handful of berries, coconut flakes, edible flowers to decorate (optional)
+1 pinch of fine Himalayan salt or sea salthandful of berries, coconut flakes, edible flowers to decorate (optional)

 Instructions:

-2. In a food processor blend the almonds.
+1. Soak the almonds for at least 8 hours then drain and dehydrate them (The soaking releases the enzyme inhibitors and makes them easier to digest.
+If you don't have a dehydrator, then you can actually skip this step).2.
+In a food processor blend the almonds.
 Add dates and salt and blend until you get a ‘dough’ or until the mixture forms a ball (if it’s too dry, add 1-2 teaspoons coconut oil to the dough).
 Line the spring form pan with cling film and press the dough into the bottom of the pan.
 Place it in the freezer to harden whilst you make the ganache.

 3. Place all the filling ingredients in a food processor then blend everything until smooth.
 Pour the ganache over the base.